-- A 'Z{n}.mat' for each subject (n being the subject number for each subject) located in the newly created 'Z' folder. - A 'ZInfo.mat' which holds the header information for all subjects and the calculated Total Sum of Squares.
+- A 'Z{n}.mat' for the subject (n being the subject number for the subject) located in the newly created 'Z' folder. - A 'ZInfo.mat' which holds the header information for the subject and the calculated Total Sum of Squares.
 If you would like to repeat this analysis at any time, the outputted 'ZInfo.mat' can be selected in place of the original 'Z{n}.mat', and the Z processing steps outlined above can be bypassed.